warrentriston/warrentriston/README.md

-- 👋 Hi, I’m Warren Trsiton D'Souza
+- 👋 Hi, I’m Warren Triston D'Souza
 - 👀 I’m interested in coding and Painting
 - 🌱 I’m currently learning to be better at coding
 - 💞️ I’m looking to collaborate on Java and its eco system